3DCdsc/Intro_to_Git_Workshop/stuff.md

 In this image, the repository contains two isolated lines of development of a little feature and a longer running feature.
 You can thus visualize how through branching developers can not only work on the two features simulataneouly but can also be rest assured that the master branch is kept free from possibly unstable code.

+Do note that the master branch is the name of the default branch.
+In this picture the central line of development depicts the master branch.

 How this works is that Git stores a branch as a reference to a commit.
 In other words, a branch represents the tip of a series of commits and is not a container of for commits.

 Let us know take a look at some of the common options in branching